i-sergienko/i-sergienko.github.io/src/assets/posts/golang-operator-tutorial.md

 To test a Kubernetes Controller, we will need to do the following:
 * Launch an actual Kubernetes cluster to test our controller against - we will use [Kubernetes In Docker (KiND)](https://kind.sigs.k8s.io/docs/user/quick-start/) to launch a temporary single-node Kubernetes cluster in a Docker container.
 That way we can avoid the lengthy setup of a proper cluster or launching it in the cloud, and can just run the cluster right inside our CI pipelines.
 * Build and deploy our app to the cluster.
 We've already covered how to do this in the previous section, but there will be slight differences to that process when using [KiND](https://kind.sigs.k8s.io/docs/user/quick-start/).
-* Write integration tests that actually launch the app, instead of testing classes in isolation - we will use Spring Boot Test library to do that.
+* Write integration tests using [the Ginkgo framework](https://onsi.github.io/ginkgo/) that will talk directly to the API of our cluster.
 * Run our integration tests on the same machine where we launched [KiND](https://kind.sigs.k8s.io/docs/user/quick-start/).

-Instead of launching an actual cluster, you could use [the EnvTest package](https://sdk.operatorframework.io/docs/building-operators/golang/testing/).
+Instead of launching an actual cluster, you could use [the EnvTest package](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/envtest).
 EnvTest only launches the Control Plane, instead of an actual k8s cluster.
-Operator SDK docs suggest that it's easier to use it in CI.
+[Operator SDK docs](https://sdk.operatorframework.io/docs/building-operators/golang/testing/) suggest that it's easier to use it in CI.
 However, I personally found it more difficult to set up than launching KiND, which is why we're not going to use EnvTest in this tutorial.

 ---
 ##### Writing integration tests
 As an example, we'll write a simple test that programmatically creates a `Banana` resource in the cluster, waits for it to be painted the desired color, and then deletes the `Banana`.

 Operator SDK suggests using [the Ginkgo framework](https://onsi.github.io/ginkgo/) for testing controller applications.
-You'll see that Operator SDK has already generated some setup logic for us inside the `controllers/suite_test.go` file:
+You'll see that Operator SDK CLI has already generated some setup logic for us inside the `controllers/suite_test.go` file:
 ```
 func TestAPIs(t *testing.T) {
 	RegisterFailHandler(Fail)